-- 3.6.
-"Parking mode" refer to the mode in which sampling of substances in the interior air of a test vehicle under elevated temperatures resulting from defined external heat radiation is performed; - 3.7.
-"Driving mode" refer to the mode in which sampling of substances in the interior air of a test vehicle, under standardized conditions starting at elevated temperatures and with the engine on using air conditioning.
-Driving is simulated with an idle test procedure of a vehicle driven after being parked in the sun; - 3.8.
-"Breathing zone" the semi-sphere area with 50 cm radius in front of the driver's face; - 3.9.
-"Sampling train" means the apparatus to collect the air sample inside the test vehicle cabin from the breathing zone and to collect the air sample from in the whole vehicle test chamber, trapping the test substances in sorbent tubes under standardized conditions; - 3.10.
-"Category 1 vehicle" means a power driven vehicle with four or more wheels designed and constructed primarily for the carriage of (a) person(s); - 3.11.
-"Category 1-1 vehicle" means a category 1 vehicle comprising not more than eight seating positions in addition to the driver's seating position.
-A category 1-1 vehicle cannot have standing passengers.
+- 3.1 "Test vehicle" means the new vehicle to be tested.
+The test age of the vehicles has to be $28d \pm 5$ day after the production date; - 3.2 "Production date" is the sign off date from the production line; - 3.3 "Test substances" mean substances to be measured, these are 8 substances, Formaldehyde, Acetaldehyde, Benzene, Toluene, Xylene, Ethylbenzene, Styrene, and Acrolein; - 3.4.
+"Background concentration" means the test substance concentration in the wholevehicle test chamber when the test vehicle is inside; - 3.5 "Ambient mode" refer to the mode in which sampling of substances in the interior air of a test vehicle under standardized ambient temperature conditions is performed, defined by 23,0-25,0°C, as close as possible to 25,0 °C; - 3.6 "Parking mode" refer to the mode in which sampling of substances in the interior air of a test vehicle under elevated temperatures resulting from defined external heat radiation is performed. - 3.7 "Driving mode" refer to the mode in which sampling of substances in the interior air of a test vehicle, under standardized conditions starting at elevated temperatures and with the engine on using air conditioning.
+Driving is simulated with an idle test procedure of a vehicle driven after being parked in the sun. - 3.8 "Breathing zone" the semi-sphere area with 50 cm radius in front of the driver's face. - 3.9 "Sampling train" means the apparatus to collect the air sample inside the test vehicle cabin (indoor) or saloon and in the whole vehicle test chamber, trapping the test substances in sorbent tubes under standardized conditions - 3.10 "Category 1 vehicle" means a power driven vehicle with four or more wheels designed and constructed primarily for the carriage of (a) person(s).